Skyleen77/next-nprogress-bar/README.md

 ### shallowRouting _optional_ - _boolean_

-If the progress bar is not displayed when you use shallow routing - **by default false**
+If the progress bar is not displayed when you only change URL parameters without changing route - **by default false**

 See [Next.js docs](https://nextjs.org/docs/pages/building-your-application/routing/linking-and-navigating#shallow-routing)